 Horses have been part of Rocky Mountain Park's tradition since its designation in 1915.
 Recreational pack animal use is balanced with other recreational uses such as hiking.
-Packing is managed to maintain the natural resources and unique ecosystems in the park.
-Horses, mules, ponies, llamas, and burros allowed on park trails.
+Horseback riding and packing are managed to maintain the natural resources and unique ecosystems in the park.
+Horses, mules, ponies, llamas, and burros are allowed on park trails.
 No goats are allowed on park trails.

 Approximately 260 miles of trails are open to commercial and private horse use, which makes up about 80% of the total trail network in the park.

 Current Trail Closures to Stock Use Due to Damage

 Closures are subject to change based on conditions.

 Trail has disintegrated in some areas and is extremely unstable in other areas from Lily Lake to Windcliff Housing Area

 Dunraven Trailhead/North Fork

 NPS trail OPEN to all users; US Forest Service trail CLOSED to stock use